ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/create.rst

 Create Task Tags
 ^^^^^^^^^^^^^^^^

-To add a Tag to a Task, use the following format where ``{tagName}`` is replaced with the name of the tag you wish to add to the Task:
+To add a Tag to a Task, use the following format, where ``{tagName}`` is replaced with the name of the Tag you wish to add to the Task:

 .. code::

     POST /v2/tasks/{taskId}/tags/{tagName}

-For example, the query below will add the ``Nation State`` tag to the Task with ID 12345:
+For example, the query below will add the ``Nation State`` Tag to the Task with ID 12345:

 .. code::